frankdean/trip-server-2/README.md

     with Docker' section.
 Refer to the [user guide][trip user guide] and [application manual][trip application manual] for more information.

+5. Login using one of the following users and credentials:

+	- user@trip.test  rasHuthlutcew7
+	- admin@trip.test 7TwilfOrucFeug

+6. Select `Help` from the menu to view the user guide.

-5. Stop the containers with:
+7. Stop the containers with:

         $ docker compose -f docker-compose-map-demo.yml down